-Example of a Qualified Opinion Where the Group Engagement Team Is Not Able to Obtain Sufficient Appropriate Audit Evidence on Which to Base the Group Audit Opinion
+Illustration - Example of a Qualified Opinion Where the Group Engagement Team Is Not Able to Obtain Sufficient Appropriate Audit Evidence on Which to Base the Group Audit Opinion

-In this example, the group engagement team is unable to obtain sufficient appropriate audit evidence relating to a significant component accounted for by the equity method (recognized at \$15 million in the balance sheet, which reflects total assets of \$60 million) because the group engagement team did not have access to the accounting records, management, or auditor of the component.
+For purposes of this illustrative auditor's report, the following circumstances are assumed:

-The group engagement team has read the audited financial statements of the component as of December 31, 20X1, including the auditor's report thereon, and considered related financial information kept by group management in relation to the component.
+- Audit of a complete set of consolidated financial statements of an entity other than a listed entity using a fair presentation framework.
+The audit is a group audit (i.e., ISA 600 applies). - The consolidated financial statements are prepared by management of the entity in accordance with IFRSs (a general purpose framework). - The terms of the audit engagement reflect the description of management's responsibility for the consolidated financial statements in ISA 210 (Revised). - The group engagement team is unable to obtain sufficient appropriate audit evidence relating to a significant component accounted for by the equity method (recognized at \$15 million in the balance sheet, which reflects total assets of \$60 million) because the group engagement team did not have access to the accounting records, management, or auditor of the component. - The group engagement team has read the audited financial statements of the component as of December 31, 20X1, including the auditor's report thereon, and considered related financial information kept by group management in relation to the component. - In the group engagement partner's judgment, the effect on the group financial statements of this inability to obtain sufficient appropriate audit evidence is material but not pervasive.1

-In the group engagement partner's judgment, the effect on the group financial statements of this inability to obtain sufficient appropriate audit evidence is material but not pervasive.
+1 If, in the group engagement partner's judgment, the effect on the group financial statements of the inability to obtain sufficient appropriate audit evidence is material and pervasive, the group engagement partner would disclaim an opinion in accordance with ISA 705 (Revised).